rkafle1/151AProject/README.md

 Refer to our notebook to see the whole figure.

 ### Preprocessing
 Once we grouped the data as recycle, compost, and landfill we graphed the number of images per category.
-We got this graph:
+We used a bar graph with the the type of waste as the x-axis and the number of pictures as the y-axis, and got the following graph:

 ![image](https://github.com/rkafle1/151AProject/blob/main/images/2_3_type_wastes_counts.png)